robert/robert.github.com/_posts/2100-01-01-kensington.md

 Since there were no long, gibberish-looking tokens in the `/devices` request, it was pesos to pizza that the KensingtonWorks server was not protected by any kind of password or key.
 This meant that any program able to send HTTP requests to the server could perform the same actions as the official Kensington program that was sending those pings to `/devices`.

 In particular, it occurred to me that if an attacker could trick a user into visiting a malicious website then that website could use JavaScript to send background HTTP requests to `http://localhost:9090`.
 The attacker wouldn't be able to read any data returned by the local KensingtonWorks server because browsers prevent pages from reading responses returned from other domains (unless the other domain is using [*Cross-Origin Resource Sharing* (CORS)][cors]).
 However, I figured that it was likely that some endpoints on the KensingtonWorks server were used to *update* configuration settings.
 An attacker could send requests to these endpoints with no problems.
-They still wouldn't get to see the responses, but they wouldn't care because in this situation the requests are what do the damage.
+They still wouldn't get to see the responses, but this wouldn't matter because in this situation the requests are what do the damage.

 This said, all I had so far was the `GET /devices` endpoint.
 This wasn't going to compromise any computers.
 I needed to find additional endpoints that would allow me to fiddle with the KensingtonWork's settings and cause some mischief.
 I clicked around the application and monitored Wireshark, trying to trigger more HTTP requests.
 But without any Kensington devices plugged the application was almost empty.